ValerioL29/infermax/README.md

 #### InferMax installation

-We use a simulation-based framework, Vidur, to implement schedulers and embed our cost models.
+We extend a simulation-based framework, Vidur, to implement our schedulers and embed our cost models.

 ```
 git clone ...